 Psychologists and neuroscientists found these types of directed diagrams useful for describing cognitive models of the workings of the mind.
-In Figure we see Freud's schematic representation of the primary defense (repression) from his preliminary notebook for Project for a Scientific Psychology. {Sigmund Freud, preliminary notebook for Project for a Scientific Psychology, reproduced in La Naissance de la psychologie (1916) & Immersed In Technology 1996, p.66}
+In Figure 2.8 we see Freud's schematic representation of the primary defense (repression) from his preliminary notebook for Project for a Scientific Psychology.
+[Freud reproduced in Moser, 1996]